By the Buy Box Experts team

 Why Is Amazon Suppressing the Buy Box on Your Listing?

 Although it might seem counterintuitive that Amazon would make it harder for customers to buy an item, there is usually a rational explanation.

 Typically, it has to do with the price of the item.
 Remember, Amazon wants to make its customers happy by providing low prices.

 If a product isn’t priced where Amazon thinks it should be, Amazon will often choose to disincentive a purchase and drive the customer to another product that’s priced more appropriately in the company’s eyes.

-An Amazon spokesperson quoted in Inc. referred to the importance of pricing in causing phantom Buy Boxes:
+An Amazon spokesperson quoted in Inc. referred to the importance of pricing in causing a missing Buy Box:

 “Sellers set their own product prices in our store.
 If a product is not priced competitively by a seller, we reserve the right to not feature that offer.
 Customers can still find all offers on the offer listings page.”

 Pricing is perhaps the biggest factor that can cause Amazon to remove the Buy Box from a product detail page.
 But it isn’t the only factor.
 Concerns about a product’s authenticity or a seller’s ratings, or simply an error on Amazon’s part, can also cause a missing Buy Box.

 Let’s explore the most common cases where Amazon will suppress the Buy Box feature on the detail page—and what to do in each case to get it back: